 Decked out in deluxe crimson velvet and adorned with gold details, the hotel flirts with decadent Parisian influences, making it a sensuous playground for the mischievous and high-spirited.
 Step into a realm of culture and creativity as you rub shoulders with the hotels artists-in-residence or immerse yourself in classy live Jazz music whilst sipping one of the bar's signature cocktails.
 Thrill-seekers can embark on the Vagabond Vice and Nice tour – venturing through the surrounding ethnic enclaves of Kampong Glam and Little India, as you uncover the secret delights Singapore has to offer.

 Decked out in rustic wood and perked up with repurposed furniture like bar stools made from bicycle wheels, this hotel is strongly reminiscent of the area’s heritage as a warehouse and industrial district.
 Be dazzled by a casual elegance from the moment you step into the hotel lobby, where high ceilings and cement-washed walls emphasise its fuss-free design.
-Subtle accents add a touch of dynamism to this industrial homage while wide, open spaces paneled with wood and ambient lighting create a relaxing environment, allowing guests to escape the urbanized corporate grind.
+Subtle accents add a touch of dynamism to this industrial homage while wide, open spaces panelled with wood and ambient lighting create a relaxing environment, allowing guests to escape the urbanised corporate grind.